Jackson-Mu/Jackson-Mu/README.md

    - I made the FIFA 2022 World Cup fun with numbers!

 2. 🏠 **Portfolio** - <!-- [Come see!](https://jackson-mu.github.io/Jackson-Mukeshimana-Portfolio/) -->
-   - This is where I show my work
+   - This is where I will ......

 3. 🎨 **My Designs** - [Take a look!](https://jacksonaholtel.my.canva.site/)
-   - See the nice and simplest website Design I made
+   - See simplest website Design I made

 ### Want to See More? 👀